 - Heaviness of the affected scrotum

-- Soft bands/strands are palpable in the upper pole of the affected scrotum (“bag of worms” sensation)
+- Soft bands/strands are palpable in the upper pole of the affected scrotum (“bag of worms”)

-- Symptoms worsen when standing or when performing a
+- Symptoms worsen when standing or when performing the Valsalva maneuver.

 - Negative transillumination